Brendan Gaunce: Professional

 After five seasons within the Canucks organization, Gaunce left as a free agent after he was not tendered a qualifying offer.
 On July 1, 2019, Gaunce was signed to a one-year, two-way deal with the Boston Bruins worth $700,000.
-In the season, Gaunce only played one game for the Bruins recording an assist.
+In the 2019–20 season, Gaunce only played one game for the Bruins recording an assist.
 Gaunce played 52 games in the AHL for the Providence Bruins recording 18 goals and 19 assists.

 After receiving no interest from NHL clubs, on January 2, 2021, Gaunce signed with the Växjö Lakers of the Swedish Hockey League with the intent of joining the club to finish the 2020–21 season.
 Gaunce quickly transitioned to the larger European ice, recording 5 goals and 12 points and a +10 plus/minus rating in 18 contests.
 He added 7 points in 12 playoff games to help the club capture the SHL Championship.

 As a free agent, Gaunce returned to North America in the off-season, securing a one-year, two-way contract with the Columbus Blue Jackets on July 30, 2021.

 Gaunce decided to re-up with the Blue Jackets by signing a two-year, $1.525 million contract on June 18, 2022.

 After three seasons within the Blue Jackets organization, Gaunce left as a free agent and was signed to a two-year, two-way contract with the Minnesota Wild on July 1, 2024.
 One year into his tenure with the Wild, however, Gaunce was traded back to Columbus in exchange for Cameron Butler.

+On July 1, 2026, Gaunce signed as a free agent to a two-year, $1.75 million contract with the Boston Bruins, returning for his second stint with the club.